Infuse your form with texture

 “I applied masking fluid with a dip pen in the brightest highlight areas, painted with some watercolor to get some color down, and then fine-tuned with colored pencil.” – Pam Thompson

-Spikes tend to be wider at the base and then taper to a very fine, sharp point.
-First, practice drawing some individual spikes, and try to get a variety in thickness.
+Spikes tend to be wider at the base and taper to a very fine, sharp point.
+Practice drawing some individual spikes with varied thicknesses.
 Drawing the spikes enlarged can help you understand and communicate their structure.
 (Embossing tools can really come in handy here!)

-Observe the details on your branch such as lenticels (which allow the branch to breathe), and draw them in lightly at first.
+Observe the details on your branch (like lenticels, which allow the branch to breathe!), drawing them lightly at first.
 As you fill in closer and closer to the highlight, make sure your highlight appears irregular and not an empty stripe.
 I do this sometimes with small dots, dashes, or irregular zig-zaggy toning.
 Look to your branch for inspiration, and let nature guide you!
 Branches are a great introduction to botanical drawing.

-Dip your toe in with short lessons from Botanical Basics, and dive deeper with full-length lessons from The Practice of Botanical Drawing.
+Dip your toe in with short lessons from Botanical Basics, or dive deeper with full-length lessons from The Practice of Botanical Drawing.

 Try your FIRST WEEK FREE and cancel any time with no hidden fees!